 - U. S. Steel has been named to Disability:IN’s Disability Equality Index (DEI) and earned their “Best Places to Work for Disability Inclusion” designation.

 - U. S. Steel was recognized as “Leading on Leave” for its enhanced bereavement policy by the National Partnership for Women and Families.

 Visit www.ussteel.com to learn more about careers at U. S. Steel.

 To identify the top 100 companies for the Newsweek ranking, companies were evaluated and scored as follows: 35 percent of the initial score was based on employee survey responses; 25 percent was derived from analysis of external public ratings from sites such as Comparably, Careerbliss, Glassdoor, Indeed and Google; and 40 percent came from direct interviews with and written responses from company officials.
 Newsweek then conducted additional research into every company on the list, as well as the top runners up, to determine the final list of 100 companies and their ranking.
 (The list includes both U.S. firms and companies with a strong U.S. presence that are based overseas.)

 Newsweek is the modern global digital news organization built around the iconic, over 85-year-old American magazine.
 Newsweek reaches 100 million people each month with its thought-provoking news, opinion, images, graphics, and video delivered across a dozen print and digital platforms.
 Headquartered in New York City, Newsweek also publishes international editions in EMEA and Asia.

 About Best Practice Institute

-For more information on how to apply to become a 2022 Most Loved Workplace, go to: http://www.mostlovedworkplace.com.
+For more information on how to apply to become a certified Most Loved Workplace in 2023, go to: http://www.mostlovedworkplace.com